Nau mai ki (welcome to) Location #1 - The Cemetery

 The Lawrie Family

-The kauri-dotted farm north towards the top of the peninsular has been in the Lawrie family for six generations.
-James Lawrie, one of many of his family buried here, arrived from Scotland in 1860 aboard the ‘Red Jacket’ and purchased the farm in 1863 from Messrs Daldy and Combes.
+The kauri-dotted farm north of here towards the top of the peninsular is home to the Lawrie family, residents here for six generations.
+Patriarch James Lawrie, one of many of his family buried here, arrived from Scotland in 1860 aboard the ‘Red Jacket’ and purchased the farm in 1863 from Messrs Daldy and Combes.
 James died aged 91 in 1922.
 His descendants still farm the beautiful property.
+Another early Lawrie home in Ngaio Bay features in the commentary at Location 5 in Ngaio Bay.

 The Anderson Family

 The farmland immediately to the south of the cemetery was purchased by the Andersons in 1903 at least in part from the Grants.
 Fred Anderson was one of the last sawyers in the area.
-He would row down the river to the Pukapuka and from there walk up to the logging camps around Moirs Hill.
-The Anderson’s gradually acquired a sizeable land-holding on the peninsular.
+He would row down the river to the head of the Pukapuka Inlet and from there walk up to the logging camps around Moirs Hill (near the Pohuehue viaduct on the Warkworth to Puhoi Road). he Anderson’s gradually acquired a sizeable land-holding on the peninsular.
 Much has now been on-sold.
 Joyce, widow of Fred’s grandson Graeme Anderson, still resides on the land, north of the sweeping bay that bears the family’s name.

 For acknowledgements and further detail see http://www.mahurangi.org.nz/2017/05/21/gordon-